steveam1/Attention-Is-All-You-Need/README.md

 2. Provided an architecture that scales predictably with more data and compute
 3. Created a unified framework applicable across modalities (text, vision, speech)
 4. Enabled the current AI revolution in language understanding and generation

-The paper's title "Attention Is All You Need" has proven remarkably prescient—attention-based architectures have indeed become the foundation of modern AI systems.

 ---